-BNZ is our key partner in Community Finance, which provides NILS no interest and StepUP low interest loans to people on limited incomes.
+BNZ is our key partner in Community Finance, which provides no interest and low interest Good Loans to people on limited incomes, including debt solution loans as part of the DEBTsolve programme.
 BNZ has committed $60 million of loan capital to help New Zealanders on limited incomes improve their quality of life.
-Loans are provided on a not-for-profit basis.
+Good Loans are provided on a not-for-profit basis.
 In 2015, BNZ won the Institutional Banking Innovation Award for its role in Community Finance.
-In the same year, BNZ in partnership with Good Shepherd New Zealand were shortlisted for an innovation award from the NZ Sustainable Business Network.
+In the same year, BNZ in partnership with Good Shepherd NZ were shortlisted for an innovation award from the NZ Sustainable Business Network.

-The New Zealand Government is a key supporter of Community Finance, which includes Good Shepherd NZ’s NILS and StepUP microfinance programmes.
+The New Zealand Government is a key supporter of Community Finance, which provides no and low interest Good Loans, and the DEBTsolve programme.
 The Ministry of Social Development contributes towards the operating costs of Good Shepherd NZ and our NGO community partners in delivering the initiative (but does not provide lending capital or guarantees), to support people on limited incomes to access affordable loans.

 The Salvation Army is our largest Community Finance provider, delivering Good Shepherd’s NILS and StepUP loans to families on limited incomes.
 The Salvation Army works directly with loan applicants to help them get a loan when appropriate, and supports them through financial conversations or by referring them on to other useful social services.
 This relationship with borrowers continues throughout the life of the loan, with the Salvation Army and BNZ monitoring repayments and providing ongoing support.